 It’s usually easiest to pick a day of the week each month — a day that doesn’t change.
 Whoever can make it makes it.
 Provide a sign up sheet so kids can all take turns hosting the club at their house.
 Be sure you get everyone’s email address so you can communicate about each book club meeting.

-What Books Should You Read?
+What Books Should Your Club Read?

 Try to pick books that your group hasn’t yet read.
 Here are some book lists to get you started.